Universalis-FFXIV/Universalis/README.md

 # Universalis

 A crowdsourced market board aggregator for the game FINAL FANTASY XIV.
-This branch is a rewrite in active development; the current live code is housed on the [master branch](https://github.com/Universalis-FFXIV/Universalis/tree/master).
+This branch is a rewrite in active development; the current live code is housed on the [v1 branch](https://github.com/Universalis-FFXIV/Universalis/tree/v1).

 ## Endpoint Reference
 *   /api/:world/:item